JuliaHPC/juliacon24-hpcworkshop/README.md

 ## Prepare for the workshop

-You can already do the following steps before the workshop (but there will also be time to do them in Eindhoven).

 To begin with, make sure that you have [VS Code](https://code.visualstudio.com/download) installed on your laptop.

 ### VS Code → Perlmutter (via SSH)